Where are you based?

 What is not included in the price?

 The price does not include the venue, CD manufacturing, artwork, or distribution – although we can advise on possibilities for all of these.
-It also does not include additional recording sessions beyond the expected number, or further editing beyond the three that are included – although small final tweaks are free.
+It also does not include additional recording sessions beyond the expected number, or further editing beyond the three that are included.
 Overruns are rare, and we will let you know in advance the cost of an extra session or edit.

 How long does it take?